VedangAsgaonkar/Quantum-Machine-Learning-SoC2022/README.md

-[^1]: The bonus is getting to learn something new.
+[^1]: Bonus points will be awarded in the final evaluation and you will get to learn something new.